mckset/KD100/README.md

 Known Issues
 ------------
-- The driver cannot trigger keyboard shorcuts using key/buttons pressed from another device
 - The driver cannot trigger keyboard shortcuts from combining multiple buttons on the device
 - No mouse button support
+> **_NOTE:_**  Both of these issues don't seem like a major problem.
+The mouse button one can be fixed (though I don't see a reason for it)

 Work Arounds
 ------------
-Both issues might be able to be worked arounds by creating a script that can send key inputs paired with keys/buttons currently being held
+The mouse button issue can be worked around by creating a script that utilizes xdotool to send mouse events and calling that script through a button function

 Building From Source
 --------------------